Exponential field: Definition

-then F is called an exponential field, and the function E is called an exponential function on F. Thus an exponential function on a field is a homomorphism between the additive group of F and its multiplicative group.
+then $F$ is called an exponential field, and the function $E$ is called an exponential function on $F$.
+Thus an exponential function on a field is a homomorphism between the additive group of $F$ and its multiplicative group.

 Trivial exponential function

-There is a trivial exponential function on any field, namely the map that sends every element to the identity element of the field under multiplication.
-Thus every field is trivially also an exponential field, so the cases of interest to mathematicians occur when the exponential function is non-trivial.
+There is a trivial exponential function on any field, namely, the map that sends every element to the identity element of the field under multiplication.
+Thus, every field is trivially an exponential field, so the cases of interest to mathematicians occur when the exponential function is non-trivial.